Scalar and tensor mesons in $d\bar d$, $s\bar s$ and $gg\to f_0, f_2$: Introduction

 \section{Introduction}

 Scalar mesons, the excited states of the QCD vacuum, are intriguing objects.
 In the low-energy region, a nonet of controversially discussed scalar mesons is observed.
-These mesons could be four-quark states~\cite{Jaffe:1976ig}, molecules~\cite{vanBeveren:1986ea} or could have a $q\bar q$ seed acquiring a meson cloud but still forming the ground states of the meson spectrum~\cite{Klempt:2021nuf}.
-Above 1\,GeV, a series of scalar isoscalar resonances is seen~\cite{ParticleDataGroup:2020ssz} that is supposed to house the scalar glueball, a state without constituent quarks.
-Likely, it mixes with scalar mesons close in mass.
-Often, the three mesons $f_0(1370)$, $f_0(1500)$ and $f_0(1710)$ are supposed to result from the mixing of the expected $(u\bar u+d\bar d)/\sqrt2$ and $s\bar s$ states with the scalar glueball \cite{Amsler:1995tu,Amsler:1995td}.
-A large number of meson-glueball mixing scenarios were suggested using these three mesons, all agree that the sum of the glueball fractions in these three mesons should add up to one.
+These mesons could be four-quark states~\cite{Jaffe:1976ig}, molecules~\cite{vanBeveren:1986ea} or could have a $q\bar q$ seed that acquires a meson cloud but still forms the ground states of the meson spectrum~\cite{Klempt:2021nuf}.
+Above 1\,GeV, a series of scalar isoscalar resonances is seen~\cite{ParticleDataGroup:2022pth} which are believed to house the scalar glueball, a state without constituent quarks.
+Probably, the glueball mixes with scalar mesons with similar mass.
+Often, the three mesons $f_0(1370)$, $f_0(1500)$ and $f_0(1710)$ are thought to result from the mixing of the expected $(u\bar u+d\bar d)/\sqrt2$ and $s\bar s$ states with the scalar glueball \cite{Amsler:1995tu,Amsler:1995td}.
+A large number of meson-glueball mixing scenarios have been proposed using these three mesons, all assuming that the sum of the glueball fractions in these three mesons should add up to one.
 A list of references can be found elsewhere~\cite{Klempt:2021wpg}.